Kento555/Serverless-Framework/README.md

 State files track the exact infrastructure and support features like drift detection, detailed diffs, and targeted changes.
 More manual care required to handle state files safely (locking, backups, etc.).

-In what scenarios would you recommend using Serverless Framework over Terraform, and vice versa?
+Q: In what scenarios would you recommend using Serverless Framework over Terraform, and vice versa?
 ✅ Serverless Framework over Terraform when:

 Your app is entirely serverless (Lambda, DynamoDB, API Gateway).